Starlink Roam vs Residential: Costs, Speeds, and Who Should Choose Each Plan

 Can you use Starlink Roam while moving in an RV or truck?

-You can use Starlink Roam while driving, but it requires an investment of $1,999 to purchase the Performance dish that will enable this capability.
+You can use Starlink Roam while driving, but it requires a $1,999 investment in the Performance dish to enable this capability.
 If you do not need to use the internet while driving, the $349 standard equipment will work just fine in a stationary location.

 Does Starlink Roam work in remote areas?